kerstz/blog-privacy/README.md

 ```

 ## Future Enhancements
+ I don't really know if i have the time for this but why not add this in the future :)
 - [ ] Search functionality
 - [ ] Categories and tags
 - [ ] RSS feed